rday45/flask-web-server/README.md

 http://127.0.0.1:5000/auth/login

-method = POST
+Method = POST

-this endpoint allows users to login and receive a JWT token.
+This endpoint allows users to login and receive a JWT token.
 Please use the token you receive for other functions of the app that require authentication:

 ```JSON